smithy-lang/smithy/docs/source/1.0/spec/core/http-traits.rst

   with a value of ``["a", "b"]``, the value is serialized in the query string as ``foo=a&foo=b``.
-* When deserializing, server implementations SHOULD use the first encountered value in the query string for non-collection members.
+* When deserializing, server implementations SHOULD use the first encountered value in the query string for non-list members.
 For example, given a member bound to ``foo`` that targets a string and a query string of ``foo=a&foo=b``, the deserialized value of ``foo`` should be ``a``.